Work

 | AI → AI | Autonomous orchestration | Early signals |

-The 2027 thesis: When AI → AI delegation becomes common, the loop becomes self-reinforcing.
-Position before that happens.
+The 2027 prediction thesis: When AI to AI delegation becomes standard, the loop becomes self-reinforcing, the prompters will become the prompted.

 The Template